synac-chat/synac-legacy/README.md

  - Bot accounts benefit from a command API which makes it easy and consistent to parse.
  - Bot accounts can only see messages they're allowed to.
- - Decenteralized.
+ - Self-hosted.
 You will have to set up the server yourself (this is good for security.)
  - No terms of service.
 Do what you want.
  - No voice support or direct messages.
  - Open source.